-To deter drivers from distracted driving, many states including Washington and Oregon have enacted new distracted driving laws that strengthen penalties and dish out heavy fines for drivers using hand-held devices while behind the wheel – even if the driver is stopped at an intersection or stuck in traffic.
+To deter drivers from distracted driving, many states including Washington, Oregon and Idaho have enacted new distracted driving laws that strengthen penalties and dish out heavy fines for drivers using hand-held devices while behind the wheel – even if the driver is stopped at an intersection or stuck in traffic.

 Even with new laws in place, however, distracted driving has become one of the most dangerous hazards on roadways today, and evidence suggests it’s mostly due to increased interaction with smartphones while behind the wheel.

 Many organizations and insurance companies support initiatives and laws that aim to break distracted driving habits.
 For example, the Washington Traffic Safety Commission (WTSC) launched a statewide initiative called Target Zero that aims to reduce traffic fatalities and serious injuries on Washington’s roadways to zero by the year 2030.

 As a driver, you can’t control what others do behind the wheel, but you can prevent yourself from being a danger to others, and you can be more prepared to avoid a collision with a distracted driver or pedestrian.
 Here are a few important tips:

 Distracted Driving Prevention

 - Turn off your phone and put it in your glove box while you are driving to avoid the temptation of answering a call or text.

 - If you’re a passenger, offer to be the vehicle’s “communications officer,” and hold the driver’s phone.